 Similarly, Eman (a superintendent) described the empowerment circles that she tried to develop and promote, as well as building a leading professional community in the schools she supervises:

 I had to start by building an infrastructure.
 I fought to appoint principals who were respected professionally.
 It was not easy in a reality in which principals were appointed according to their political affiliation to the head of the local council.
 Together with the Educational Leadership Institute, I developed a professional development layout for the principals – a work strategy in which the principal collaborates with the leading team, and they are expected to take collective (rather than individual) responsibility for it.
 Also, it was important to me to build learning communities for principals, in an attempt to reduce their isolation, and to build collective rather than individual leadership among them.
-We still have a long way to go […] When a principal experiences such an initial sharing circle, the method might permeate to the lower echelons of the school.
+We still have a long way to go […].
+When a principal experiences such an initial sharing circle, the method may permeate to the lower echelons of the school.

-Ahmad described the organization of conferences and training courses as an opportunity to instill not only knowledge but social vision too:
+Ahmad described the organization of conferences and training courses as an opportunity to instill not only knowledge but also social vision:

 I make sure to organize two conferences a year, in which we discuss relevant issues and questions, on one hand, and give some schools the opportunity to present success stories, on the other hand.
 I hold activities to train advisors [retired principals], who are especially trained to mentor new principals.
 I seek people who can be strong advisors with beliefs and vision.
 I think that if you want to instil vision or beliefs in others, they have to believe in you, in your abilities, and you have to include everyone.

-Eman, in her own way, tries to lead Arab schools to success in matriculation exams, without placing herself at the center of the educational work, but by means of empowerment and by providing teachers with work layouts:
+Eman, in her own way, tries to lead Arab schools to success in matriculation exams, without placing herself at the center of the educational work, but by means of empowerment and by providing teachers with work plans:

 When I organized the first conference, I wanted to make sure it was successful, because I knew that results would follow success.
-Many teachers call me and say, ‘You gave us tools; we see the change from the second or third month; we also see the change in the matriculation results’.
+Many teachers call me and said, ‘You gave us tools; we see the change from the second or third month; we also see the change in the matriculation results’.
 I don’t have to say, ‘I’m the superintendent, I’m the principal, I’m in charge’.
 The results speak for themselves, and they produce more results.
 So, work quietly.

 Awny described his way to influence the Arab education system: